2. Azar Kaivan

 Corbin was the first Western scholar to evaluate the Desatir (36) or "book of prophets" in the context of ishraqi philosophy.
 Refusing to treat this work as a forgery, he stated that "it is of the greatest interest to the philosopher, since it is evidence of the diffusion of ishraqi philosophy, of which it bears unmistakeable traces."
 (37)

-The Desatir includes two languages: an undeciphered script and a Persian text attributed to a Sassanian sage.
-The Persian "translation" and commentary refers to mythical prophets of ancient Iran beginning with Mahabad.
-This portion attests a transposition into Persian of the ishraqi terminology in Arabic.
+The Desatir includes two languages: an undeciphered script and a Persian text.
+The Persian "translation" and commentary claims to mediate mythical prophets of ancient Iran beginning with Mahabad.
+Corbin emphasises a transposition into Persian of some ishraqi terminology in Arabic.
 The undeciphered "original" language may simply have been a dialect used by Zoroastrians, or possibly a cipher language, or some other recourse.
 Whatever the case here, the Desatir was misunderstood by the Theosophical Society, who used that work to promote "esoteric" confusions in the late nineteenth century.

 The Desatir is viewed by some scholars as a sixteenth century text.
 The nineteenth century popularisation of Desatir themes has been described in terms of a "proto-nationalist" conceptualism.
 The factor of a full blown "Persian nationalism," appearing by the early twentieth century, was a development far removed from the Mughal era trends.

 6. Dabistan-i Mazahib and the Sipasiyan